Huriumari/projet_c/README.md

 # LogicSimButInC

-The project was made to simulate logic circuits with the different existing components.
+The project was made for Linux, to simulate logic circuits with the different existing components.
 The software was created entirely with the C language and compiled with gcc-8 with the uses of a MakeFile.
 The user interface has been built with GTK+ 3 lib.

 ## Getting Started